What is Contemplative Christianity?

 This is not simply about teaching meditation or encouraging meditation groups to form in parishes, schools and chaplaincies.
 It points to an emerging new form of Christianity itself.

 What does it mean, for example, when we no longer see a meditation group simply as one activity among many others in a parish context, but ask how a contemplative perspective can inform and transform all aspects of the life of a community – including those aspects which is often most resistant to change, its worship, theology, governance and mission?

-Karl Rahner Believe that the Christian of the future would be a mystic or then will be no Christians.
-He wrote this a generation or more ago it is prophecy is being fulfilled.
-John Maine believed the most important thing for morning people to rediscover is the power and meaning of silence.
-The hunger for silence stillness contemporary of experience is growing with every generation.
-This calls for formation in community with a sense of deep tradition.
-The WCCM is committed to the formation of a new generation of teachers of medication around the world.
+Karl Rahner famously stated that he believed that the Christian of the future would be a mystic or there would be no Christians.
+He wrote this a generation or more ago and his prophecy is being fulfilled.
+John Main believed the most important thing for modern people to rediscover is the power and meaning of silence.
+The hunger for the silence and stillness of contemplative experience is growing with every generation.
+This calls for a need for formation within a community with a sense of deep tradition.
+The WCCM is committed to the formation of a new generation of teachers of meditation around the world.
 How this will affect the structures and language of evangelisation in a secular world is what we are beginning to discern.

 In 2017 younger teachers of the WCCM formed part of a group of 20 Christian contemplatives of their generation representing different forms of life – young clergy, teachers, scholars who spent several days in prayer, discussion and celebration at Snowmass Monastery, Colorado.
 Together they came from four leading contemplative networks working today to strengthen the contemplative dimension of Christian life: Contemplative Outreach, The World Community for Christian Meditation, the Centre for Action and Contemplation and the Shalem Institute.